Castux/electronics/night_lamp/readme.md

 # Using different components

 - The code and wiring should be exactly the same when using a NodeMCU based on the more powerful ESP-32 chip.
 - The built-in U8G2 module supports many kinds of displays out of the box, see [documentation](https://nodemcu.readthedocs.io/en/release/modules/u8g2/).
-If using another, remember to rebuild the firmware with the right option for the U8G module, and update the function call in `init_i2c_display()` in `clock.lua:47`
+If using another, remember to rebuild the firmware with the right option for the U8G module, and update the function call in `init_i2c_display()` in `clock.lua:47`.
-- If your display is a different size than 128x64, you will need to update the arguments to the call to `disp:drawXBM()`, in `clock.lua:96`, and provide different images
+- If your display is a different size than 128x64, you will need to update the arguments to the call to `disp:drawXBM()`, in `clock.lua:96`, and provide different images.